Brownie Package Manager¶

 Cloning a Package¶

-brownie pm export to copy the contents of a package into another folder.
+brownie pm clone [path] to copy the contents of a package into another folder.
 The package will be cloned to the current directory if [path] is ommited.
 This is useful for exploring the filestructure of a package, or when you wish to build a project on top of an existing package.

 To copy the Aragon package to the current folder: